North Slope, Alaska

 Petroleum resources

-Under the North Slope is an ancient seabed, which is the source of the oil.
+Under the North Slope is an ancient seabed, which now contains large amounts of petroleum.
 Within the North Slope, there is a geological feature called the Barrow Arch — a belt of the kind of rock known to be able to serve as a trap for oil.
 It runs from the city of Utqiaġvik to a point just west of the Arctic National Wildlife Refuge.

 Ira Harkey quotes Noel Wien as stating that in the 1920s, "To keep warm and to cook with, the Eskimo was burning hunks of dark stuff he just picked up on the ground all around his tent.
 This was oil from seepage under the tundra.
 The Eskimos had always known about the oil, long before there was any drilling for it."